brendan27/baseball-stats/README.md

 * Remove instances of "LMSA" and make this customizable or just generic.
 * Add ability to specify number of divisions (this is hardcoded in right now)
+* Should add some kind of caching so we don't perform so many calculations for print_standings().
+We could regenerate the cache each time a game is updated.

 * More...